 Next, we visit the Turfan Museum with its Exhibition Halls including The Giant Rhinoceros Fossil Hall and the General History Hall which contains relics from the stone age onwards.
 But perhaps it is the Ancient Mummy Exhibition Hall which is most memorable.
 It contains a number of mummies and assorted burial objects dating back as far as 3,200 years that seem to derive from an entirely distinct regional culture.

-Following lunch and a lecture by Dr Alex McKay, we visit a village with a karez.
+Following lunch and a lecture, we visit a village with a karez.
 Here we can explore the fascinating underground aqueduct system which used to carry water to the orchards and vineyards for which Turfan was famous.
 As we drive through the Turfan landscape we shall also see many mud brick structures, the bricks of whose walls are spaced in order to let air circulate through their interiors.
 Their purpose is to dry grapes which are hung in long ribbons within.

 In the late afternoon we visit the ancient city of Jiaohe (Yarkhoto) which was a Han dynasty fortress designed to protect Turfan from attacks by the nomadic Xiongnu tribe, who ruled the northern steppes.
 Its role as a citadel is easily seen as you approach it.
 ‘Yarkhoto’ means ‘cliff town’ and it is dramatically sited on a spur between two deep ravines.
 Jiaohe remained an important trading and Buddhist centre under the Tang dynasty (618-907), whence most of its extant buildings date.
 We shall wander through this extraordinary ruined mud-brick city, viewing its great Stupa and buildings like the main temple.
 In the evening we dine at a traditional Uyghur restaurant in Turfan.
 (Overnight Turfan) BLD